Rainscaping 101 Workshop

-The ODC Network was commissioned in 2018 with a grant from the Michigan Department of Environmental Quality to develop a master plan for a Kalamazoo River Greenway to connect Allegan county communities with a greenway corridor addressing environmental restoration, recreation, conservation and education.
+ODC Network was commissioned in 2018 to develop a master plan for a Kalamazoo River Greenway to connect Allegan County communities with a greenway corridor addressing environmental restoration, recreation, conservation and education.
 The plan is designed to serve as a guide for the development and upkeep of ecological, recreational, and educational assets along the Kalamazoo River in Allegan County.

 The KRG features several parks, natural areas, and state game areas.
 View the interactive map for directions and more information on recreational opportunities at each site.